Cyren-debug/xtottel-core-servers/README.md

-# Xtottel Core Servers
+# Sendexa Servers

-Xtottel Core Servers is an open-source project designed to provide scalable and reliable communication and payment infrastructure for the Xtottel ecosystem.
+Sendexa Servers is an open-source project designed to provide scalable and reliable communication and payment infrastructure for the Xtottel ecosystem.
 The project includes the following core servers:

 - SMPP Server (Short Message Peer-to-Peer)
 - SMTP Server (Simple Mail Transfer Protocol)